Gay bowel syndrome

 "Gay bowel syndrome" is an obsolete classification of various sexually transmitted rectal infections observed in men who have sex with men.
-It was first used by Dr. Henry L. Kazal in 1976 to describe conditions he observed in his proctology practice, which had many gay patients.
+It was first used by Henry L. Kazal in 1976 to describe conditions he observed in his proctology practice, which had many gay patients.
 The term has fallen into disuse, as both clinically imprecise and prejudicial: the issues it describes are not specific to gay and bisexual men, limited to the bowel, nor a medical syndrome.

 Early history

 The term was first used in the pre-HIV era, by Kazal et al. in 1976.
 After Kazal, the term was used sporadically in medical literature from the 1970s to refer to a complex of gastrointestinal symptoms affecting gay men.
 The term was not specific to any particular disease or infection, and was used clinically to describe proctitis, diarrhea, and a variety of other complaints caused by a wide range of infectious organisms.
 Reported causes include herpes viruses, syphilis, gonorrhea, chlamydia, campylobacter, and shigellosis, as well as a variety of protozoal infections.
 The concept of "gay bowel syndrome" was later expanded to include various opportunistic cancers.
 Transmission was considered to take place by anal sex, a fecal-oral route, or both.
 Following the onset of the AIDS epidemic, the reported incidence of these complaints has declined, likely as a result of safer sexual practices.